 In general, field survey methods for spotted owls are conducted following guidelines in the U.S. Fish and Wildlife Service protocol, "Protocol for Surveying Proposed Management Activities That May Impact Northern Spotted Owls" (USFWS 1992).
 During the 2011 survey season we began to incorporate changes proposed by the USFWS for northern spotted owl surveys in a revised protocol (2011 Northern Spotted Owl Survey Protocol, USFWS 2011a).
 For example, we used digitally recorded and amplified owl calls, and followed the typical 10 minutes of spotted owl calls with five minutes of barred owl (Strix varia) calls for a subset of surveys.
-Spotted owl and barred owl calls consisted of a mix of standard territorial calls (e.g. 4 and 5 note calls), contact hoots and whistles, and agitated calls digitally recorded and broadcast through Big Horn remote speakers using MP3 players, Wildlife Technologies MA-15 electronic callers, or Fox Pro "Fury" or "Firestorm" electronic callers.
+Spotted owl and barred owl calls consisted of a mix of standard territorial calls (e.g. 4 and 5 note calls), contact hoots and whistles, and agitated calls digitally recorded and broadcast using Wildlife Technologies MA-15 electronic callers, or Fox Pro "Fury" or "Firestorm" electronic callers.

 For all survey methods, when a spotted owl response is evoked during the nighttime surveys, presence, and if possible, status is determined with a follow-up daytime visit.
 Follow-up visits were conducted using daytime walk-ins of the habitat to attempt to locate nesting or roosting owls.
 Owl sites were checked to determine occupancy and nesting status.
 The surveyor walks in to a known site, or returns to the site of a survey contact, and uses voice calling and/or amplified calls to contact the spotted owls which may be nesting or roosting at the site.
 The suitable habitat in an area roughly 0.5 mile around the previous contact is used as a search area.
-When a single owl or pair of spotted owls is contacted on the follow-up visit, the surveyor offers prey items (domestic mice) in an attempt to establish breeding status.
+When a single owl, or a pair of spotted owls, is contacted on the follow-up visit the surveyor offers prey items (domestic mice) in an attempt to establish breeding status.

-MONITORING, TIMBER HARVESTING PLAN (THP), AND SITE PREPARATION SURVEYS
+MONITORING, TIMBER HARVESTING PLAN (THP), AND SITE PREPARATION SURVEYS replace a complete census.

-As discussed above, minor modifications to the HCP that were approved by the CDFW and USFWS in 2002 affected the survey methodology for monitoring, THP, and site preparation activities.
-For monitoring, or census purposes, a quadrat sampling design was implemented to replace a complete census.
 THP survey methods were refined as a result of experience from the first three years of HCP implementation.
 In addition, surveys for site preparation activities were modified in recognition of the characteristics and duration of activities that are involved, and also of the potential for disturbance to spotted owls during the breeding season.